yashmehrotra/yashmehrotra.github.io/src_blog/content/post/2020-03-16-case-of-missing-packet.md

 You see, we had planned to migrate our production cluster from kops to EKS that day.
 It was the first weekend after New Year's, we chose this time window due to it being the least traffic period for our platform.
 I had just come back from a week-long beach trip and was still in vacation mindset; not at all ready, nor aware of what I was about to face.

-*"Hello Vivek"*, I answered the phone trying my best to not get water on it.
+Me: *"Hello Vivek"*

-*"We have a situation, the platform is behaving really slowly, do you know what it could be ?"*.
+Vivek: *"We have a situation, the platform is behaving really slowly, do you know what it could be ?"*

 I knew that something would go wrong but never expected it to be a networking problem.
 After all, one of the major reasons for moving to EKS was a better networking experience, weave was proving very problematic to us.

-*"I don't know what it could be"*, I replied. *"Are you seeing any pattern?"*.  *"It's too early to tell, but we will be reverting soon, it's too unstable to carry on."*
+Me: *"I don't know what it could be, are you seeing any pattern?"*

+Vivek: *"It's too early to tell, but we will be reverting soon, it's too unstable to carry on."*

 ***"Shit"*** were the only words out of my mouth.
 We had been planning this for a long time.
 Right before going on vacation, I had setup a new production cluster and deployed all the required tooling on it.
 My colleague Sumit had migrated all the production apps on it while I was away.